 The Division offers interested students exciting opportunities to participate in the processing of discrimination complaints and observe first-hand how the Division investigates, prosecutes, and conducts hearings to determine if discriminatory conduct in violation of New York State law has occurred.
 These exciting internships are available in our Central Office in the Bronx and in regional offices located across the State.

 DHR Intern Appreciation Day is an annual event held at the U.S. District Court, Southern District to expose public interest law students to civil rights attorneys and judges.
-In 2015, speakers included U.S. District Judge Edgardo Ramos; David J. Kennedy, Chief, Civil Rights Unit, U.S. Attorney’s Office, Southern District; and NYS Supreme Court Justice Doris Ling-Cohan.
+In 2018, speakers included U.S. District Judge Andrew L. Carter, Jr.; David J. Kennedy, Chief, Civil Rights Unit, U.S. Attorney’s Office, Southern District; and Hon.
+Milton A. Tingling, County Clerk of New York County.

-For the 2016 DHR summer internship program, internships begin on Monday, June 6, 2016 and end on Friday, August 12, 2016.
-As all of our internships are highly competitive, it is recommended that interested students apply early.
+For the 2020 DHR summer internship program, internships begin on Monday, June 15, 2020 and end on Friday, August 14, 2020.
+As all our internships are highly competitive, it is recommended that interested students apply by the following deadlines: